influencer marketing · brand strategy

 What 30 Creator Shortlist Looks Balanced?

-- 6 mid tier with 1-2 logged deals (rate-negotiable)
+- 6 mid tier with 1 to 2 logged deals (rate room)

 - 2 stretch picks (sub-100K with strong niche signal)

-The 30-to-10 conversion holds: 1 in 3 pitched creators converts.
+1 in 3 pitched creators converts.

 Frequently Asked Questions